devslovecoffee/devs-love-coffee/src/content/blog/making-the-resend-cube-from-scratch-using-three-js.md

     <figcaption align = "center">The final result.
 Interactive. (code at the end of the post)</figcaption>
 </figure>

-4 months ago - on 30th January, I have seen the <a class="external" href="https://resend.com" target="_blank">resend.com</a> webpage with the amazing looking 3D cube.
+Four months ago, on January 30th, I saw the <a class="external" href="https://resend.com" target="_blank">resend.com</a> webpage with the amazing looking 3D cube.
 My brain immediately kicked into gear trying to figure out how they did it.

-4 months later, their recent launch reminded me of this desire of mine to steal it (Steal like an artist reference, yay!).
+4 months later, their recent launch rekindled my desire to steal it (Inspired by the concept of 'Steal Like an Artist'!).
 As I have some experience with Three.js, I went right in.

 ## Start With a Boilerplate